Onaabdin-giizis/Onaabani-giizis; Snowcrust Moon (March 20, 2019)

 Who is Nibaad Misaabe and where did he come from?

 Who is Nibaad Misaabe and where did he come from?
 According to a local Anishinaabe tradition, this majestic rock formation jutting out of Animikii-wiikwedong (Thunder Bay) – a body of water that forms the head of Gichigami, or Lake Superior - is the petrified body of Wenabozho.

-Our ancestors knew Wenabozho, who was also known as Nanabijou, or Nanabush, as the First Man who walked the Earth, a supernatural Grandfather and a Teacher who a long time ago was sent to Earth to clear the path for those who came after him, and to give names to each and every part of Creation, including the lakes, rivers, and islands that make up the vast area that would become known as Anishinaabe Aki, the Great Land of the Anishinaabeg…
+Our ancestors knew Wenabozho, who was also known as Nanabijou, or Nanabush, as the First Man (or Elder Brother) who walked the Earth, a supernatural Grandfather and a Teacher who a long time ago was sent to Earth to clear the path for those who came after him, and to give names to each and every part of Creation, including the lakes, rivers, and islands that make up the vast area that would become known as Anishinaabe Aki, the Great Land of the Anishinaabeg…